-T.J.
-Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked Contender
+TJ Dillashaw Cements Greatness in Dispatching the UFC's Hand-Picked Contender

 You know the shine.
 It's a glimmer in the eye, a flash of something that might be happiness or something different.
 You've seen it before, back when the UFC president used to bloviate about Conor McGregor or Ronda Rousey or, going back even further, Chuck Liddell in the heady early days, back when White had a head at least one-third full of hair.

 The shine is mostly absent these days.
 You still catch glimpses of it whenever White talks about Greg Hardy and how he deserves a second chance (despite previously assuring us that those accused of domestic violence have no place in the UFC).
-The shine is mostly hidden behind White's efforts to put on a I Am Very Serious and Somber face, but it's still there.
+The shine is mostly hidden behind White's efforts to put on an I Am Very Serious and Somber face, but it's still there.
 It's a look that can only be described like this: I feel as though this person can make me a lot of money, and I am happy about this.

-Garbrandt exploded onto the UFC bantamweight division a few years back, with all his tattoos and power punching and other tattoos, and White was sooooo smitten.
+Garbrandt exploded onto the UFC bantamweight division a few years back, with all his tattoos and power punching and other tattoos, and White was soooo smitten.
 It took White something like 35 seconds to fall in love with the potential of Garbrandt.
 Whited hooked him up with the guy who makes his suits, which is a special thing reserved for only the brightest stars on the roster.
 He brought his name up in the strangest conversations, like the time in 2017 when Dan Le Batard asked him who the next big UFC star would be.

 "Nov.
 4 at Madison Square Garden, this kid who's the world champion, he's gonna fight," White told Le Batard while clearly trying to remember Garbrandt's name.
 "His name is Cody No Love.
 Very marketable guy.
 I think Cody No Love could be the next big star."

-And so, when Garbrandt got his ass good and thumped by former teammate T.J.
-Dillashaw in November, you could be sure he wasn't going to have to earn his way back to title contention.
+And so, when Garbrandt got his ass good and thumped by former teammate TJ Dillashaw in November, you could be sure he wasn't going to have to earn his way back to title contention.

 Back in the old days (which were really only two or three years ago), the only way a champion would get an immediate rematch is if they lost a close fight, lost a controversial fight or if they were someone like Demetrious Johnson who reigned over a division for years.